DickinsonCollege/FarmData2/INSTALL.md

 ./fd2-up.bash
 ```

 This command will start up the docker containers that are used by FarmData2.
-There will be lots of output from this command and the first time you run it, it may take a while to complete as it pulls, downloads and extracts the docker images to your machine.
+There will be lots of output from this command and the first time you run it, it may take a while to complete as it pulls and extracts the necessary docker images to your machine.
 You will know the command is complete when it outputs:
 ```
 FarmData2 started.
 ```